junxit/us-congress-bills-114/metadata.md

 - 2015-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6281)
 - 2015-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6281)
 - 2015-09-29 — Received in the Senate, read twice.
+- 2015-09-30 — Amendment SA 2705 agreed to in Senate by Unanimous Consent.
+- 2015-09-30 — Amendment SA 2705 proposed by Senator McConnell for Senator Isakson. (consideration: CR S7052; text: CR S7052) To reduce an increase in the minimum wage for American Samoa, to adjust the reporting requirements of the Government Accountability Office regarding the proposed minimum wage increases for American Samoa and the Commonwealth of the Northern Mariana Islands, and for other purposes.
+- 2015-09-30 — Amendment SA 2706 agreed to in Senate by Unanimous Consent.
+- 2015-09-30 — Amendment SA 2706 proposed by Senator McConnell for Senator Isakson. (consideration: CR S7052; text: CR S7052) To amend the title.
+- 2015-09-30 — Measure laid before Senate by unanimous consent. (consideration: CR S7052)
+- 2015-09-30 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (text: CR S7052)
+- 2015-09-30 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(text: CR S7052)
+- 2015-09-30 — Senate amendment agreed to: Amendment SA 2705 agreed to in Senate by Unanimous Consent.
+- 2015-09-30 — Senate amendment agreed to: Amendment SA 2706 agreed to in Senate by Unanimous Consent.
+- 2015-09-30 — Senate amendment proposed (on the floor): Amendment SA 2705 proposed by Senator McConnell for Senator Isakson.(consideration: CR S7052; text: CR S7052)
+- 2015-09-30 — Senate amendment proposed (on the floor): Amendment SA 2706 proposed by Senator McConnell for Senator Isakson.(consideration: CR S7052; text: CR S7052)
+- 2015-09-30 — Senate amendment submitted
+- 2015-09-30 — Senate amendment submitted